MargaridaVictoriano/CTF-Write-Ups/README.md

  ![alt tag](https://github.com/MargaridaVictoriano/CTF-Write-Ups/blob/master/flag.png)

 In spite of being called flag.png, it did not contain the flag so I had to keep looking.
+I decided to use binwalk to extract all components of the file.

+> binwalk --dd='.*' flag.png

+I did not found anything particularly useful so I tried taking another look at the .dd file.
+I used testdisk and I found